pigmonkey/spark/README.md

 ## Dotfiles

-Ansible expects that the user wishes to clone dotfiles via the git repository specified via the `dotfiles.url` variable and install them with [rcm][5].
+Ansible expects that the user wishes to clone dotfiles via the git repository specified via the `dotfiles.url` variable and apply them with [chezmoi][5].
 The destination to clone the repository to is defined by the `dotfiles.destination` variable.
-This is relative the user's home directory.
+This is relative the user's home directory, and is also used as chezmoi's `sourceDir`.

 These tasks will be skipped if the `dotfiles` variable is not defined.